0.0

 00.0 ℃

-Today's UV index in Seattle, United States will be up to 3.5, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Seattle, United States will be up to 0.9, indicating a low level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Seattle varies throughout the year, with the highest levels typically occurring from May to August.
 Despite its northern location, the city's cloud cover and fog can result in a lower UV index compared to other parts of the country during the summer months.